certara/pyDarwin/docs/Usage.rst

 The file output from pyDarwin is generated real time.
 That is, as soon as a model is finished, the results are written to the results.csv and models.json files.
 Similarly, messages (what appears on the console) is written continuously to the messages.txt file.

-**NOTE**.
-As these files are continuous opened, written to and closed, an exception will occur if they are opened in an application the "locks" them, e.g., Excel.
-If, for example the results.csv file is opened in Excel, the next time pyDarwin tries to open it to write the next model output, an exception will occur.
-The work around is to copy the file to another file (e.g., cp results.csv results1.csv), then open the copied file.

 Messages.txt
 --------------